Skip to main content

 Meanwhile, the same can’t be said about many of those seemingly playing the social game of pretense and perfunction.
 Take this episode from almost a decade and a half ago.
 I had just sat on my bike for my weekly dip in the sea when I felt the buzz of my phone in my pocket.
 It was a college classmate.
 I barely knew her in college and later only spoke to her because she worked for a stint at a senior friend’s organisation.
 After a string of probing questions to which I grunted yes or no, she quipped, “Great, jobless and dumped by your wife, enjoying life on the beach!”

 Trained since age ten to hear from all around that I was never good enough or didn’t measure up, even I was stunned by the audacity and waited a minute before replying.
-I said I would let it rest but warned that such flippant remarks could earn her serious enemies for life.
+I told her I would let it rest but warned that such flippant remarks could earn her serious enemies for life.
 She hung up.

 Was she deliberately hurtful?
 I don’t think so.
 Probably just a little jealous of a seemingly jobless bum who still managed to live a freewheeling life in Goa and take weekend bike rides and dips in the sea.
 Besides, like many cranially deficient people, she also fancied herself quite witty.